 A guide to Mac optimization software

 A new Mac always seems to be lightning quick.
-But then it might slow down up to 17% when its disk is near full (confirmed by MacWorld in a test).
+But then it might slow down up to 17% when its disk is near complete (confirmed by MacWorld in a test).
 And there we got a whole world of Mac optimization apps.
 Some of them are good enough that even Apple employees use them (Guy Kawasaki, for one).
-So here are some absolutely essential Mac optimizers to check in 2020.
+So here are some absolutely essential Mac optimizers to check in 2023.

-These are top 3 optimizers that look most optimistic to us (sorry for the pun).
+These are the top 3 optimizers that look most optimistic to us (sorry for the pun).
 We've chosen these among hundreds of others mentioned on Mac Forums.

 |1||CleanMyMac X||Includes tools for optimizing your Mac, securely deleting files, and scanning for malware.||Link|